Improved mental performance means:

 All of the above are closely tied to improving not just brain health, but overall health as well.

-When stress load on other organs is high, it directly impacts the nervous system and the brain’s own capacity and functioning.
+When stress load on other organs is high, – from mental or physical stresses – it directly impacts the nervous system and the brain’s own capacity and functioning.

 This is because the brain is intimately connected to many other organ systems, like the nervous, endocrine, cardiovascular and digestive (gut) systems.